0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

     it´s pretty handy because you can insert that into a data base, and you can search to it, and stuff like that.
 So, it comes in handy.

+Comments

+    // double forward slash.
+Line comments

+    /* multi
+    line
+    comments
+    asterisk foward slash
+     */

 Arrays

     – Arrays

+    // Arrays - variables that holds multiple values

+    The array constructor:
+    let´s create a variable called numbers, and set that to new Array, so when you see this 'new' keyword, this is a constructor, so we are constructing an array, and we can pass in, let´s put some numbers ...

+    const numbers = new Array(1,2,3,4,5);

+    console.log(numbers);

+    //

+    Array(5) [ 1, 2, 3, 4, 5 ]

+    // Opened

+        (5) […]
+    ​
+    0: 1
+    ​
+    1: 2
+    ​
+    2: 3
+    ​
+    3: 4
+    ​
+    4: 5
+    ​
+    length: 5
+    ​
+    <prototype>: Array []

+    ... and we get an array with five values, one to five, thts using the constructor

+    but, for the most part you are gonna set brackets, and you arre gonna create your array ...

+    const fruits = ['apples', 'oranges', 'pears', ]

+    console.log(fruits);

+    //

+    Array(3) [ "apples", "oranges", "pears" ]

+    // Now, in Javascript you can have multiple data types, within the same array, i can put a number in here, I can put a Boolean, whattever I want, and that´s fine.
+In other languages you have to have the same data type in your array, in fact there is quite a few languages that you have to set the number aswell, which can be kind of a pain.
+So Javascript give you a  lot of freedom

+    const fruits = ['apples', 'oranges', 'pears', 10, true ]

+    console.log(fruits);

+    Javascript is not statically typed.
+    Typescript which is a superset of javascript, it´s basically javascript with some added features, and static typing is one of those.